Roultabie/piclist/README.md

 ###_Uploading_

-- Upload your pics in the gallery dir and wait for the cron do its job.
+- Upload your pics and dirs in the gallery dir and wait for the cron do its job.

 ##Extras